cgwalters/build-api/build-api.md

 ---------

-In a freshly unpacked source tree, there MUST be an architecture-indepenent script named either 'autogen', 'autogen.sh', or 'configure'.
+In a freshly unpacked source tree, there MUST be an architecture-independent script named either 'autogen', 'autogen.sh', or 'configure'.
 If 'configure' exists, it is preferred over the other two.
 If configure does not exist, the 'autogen' script is executed with no arguments in the source directory, and it MUST generate an